For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • or operational restructuring.

-Perhaps the clearest sign of the market transition is psychological.
+Perhaps the most obvious sign of the transition in the market is psychological.

 • valuation growth,